Alucarda: Reception

 Alucarda was not favorably received in Mexico, though it did receive some critical notice internationally.
 Mexican film critic Leonardo García Tsao declared it one of the ten worst films he had ever seen.

 Columnist Michael Weldon of the Psychotronic Video Guide wrote that the film was "The strongest, most imaginative, and visual witch movie since Ken Russell's The Devils."

 David Wilt of the University of Maryland's Mexican Film Resource Page notes that the film is "visually, a rather stylish and interesting picture," comparing it to the work of Alejandro Jodorowsky.
 In 2023, David Wilt of the British Film Institute lauded the film as "a stylish demonic possession tale" and declared it a masterpiece.

 Carlos Aguilar, writing for Vulture, praised Romero's lead performance, writing that her "raw portrayal of a mind ravaged by a diabolical energy hits with hair-raising strength."

 Mexican filmmaker Guillermo del Toro has also expressed his appreciation for the film and other works from director Juan López Moctezuma.

+In popular culture

 Swedish rock band Year of the Goat titled a song after this movie.